MarcusBuer/Fish-Galore-Ark-Tool/README.md

 # :computer: How to use
--Run the program as Admin (right click on the executable -> Run as Admin)
+- Run the program as Admin (right click on the executable -> Run as Admin)

--Open the game, connect to your server, sit on a place to start fishing (Pelagornis, Raft with Chair, or just a chair on the shoreline).
+- Open the game, connect to your server, sit on a place to start fishing (Pelagornis, Raft with Chair, or just a chair on the shoreline).

--On your inventory, put your bait one every fishing rod you have, then put the rods on the hotbar (1~9).
+- On your inventory, put your bait one every fishing rod you have, then put the rods on the hotbar (1~9).

--Using the first fishing rod on the hotbar, cast the line on the water and press the F2 key to start the fishing script.
+- Using the first fishing rod on the hotbar, cast the line on the water and press the F2 key to start the fishing script.

--If you are using more than one rod you can press the F3 key to enable auto switching (makes the rods last longer by switching everytime it catches a fish), then adjust the last fishing rod on the hotbar pressing F6 and the first fishing rod on the hotbar pressing F4.
+- If you are using more than one rod you can press the F3 key to enable auto switching (makes the rods last longer by switching everytime it catches a fish), then adjust the last fishing rod on the hotbar pressing F6 and the first fishing rod on the hotbar pressing F4.

--To stop fishing just press F2 again.
+- To stop fishing just press F2 again.